 I always make teriyaki sauce in bulk so the chances are I always have leftovers.
 You can store teriyaki sauce in an airtight container and store it in the fridge for up to 2 weeks before you have to whip out another batch.
 You can also freeze it, it will last up to 3 months.
 My final recommendation if you have an extra ice cube tray would be to freeze it and take out one ice cube a couple of hours ahead of your meal.
 It will gently melt into the most delicious teriyaki sauce!

 - 1/4 cup water

-- 1 tbsp ginger paste (or fresh ginger)
+- 1 tablespoon fresh ginger minced (or 3 teaspoons ground ginger)

-- 1 Combine everything except slurry in small sauce pan.
+- Combine everything, except the slurry, in a small sauce pan.

-- 4 Refrigerate leftovers in airtight container up to 1 week.
+- Serve with chicken, beef, or vegetables.
+Store unused sauce in an airtight container in the refrigerator up to 1 week.

 This post may contain affiliate links.
 Affiliates help the blog make a small commission, at no additional cost to you, that helps us continue to bring you free keto recipes!